trondeh80/zirpuns-backend/README.md

 ## Develop

-First create copy .env-sample to .env and change the values if you want.
+First copy the file .env-sample to .env and change the values if you want.

 Then start the docker containers: